ViewComponent/view_component/README.md

 ```

 ### Previewing Components
-Action View Component previews provide a way to see how components look by visiting a special URL that renders them.
+ActionView::Component::Preview`s provide a way to see how components look by visiting a special URL that renders them.
-In the previous example, the preview class for `TestComponent` should be named `TestComponentPreview` and located in `test/components/previews/test_component_preview.rb`.
+In the previous example, the preview class for `TestComponent` would be called `TestComponentPreview` and located in `test/components/previews/test_component_preview.rb`.
-To see the preview of the component with a given title, implement a method that returns the locals (as a hash) to be passed to the component.
+To see the preview of the component with a given title, implement a method that calls the ActionView's render method.
 The method can be named after what you want to preview given the locals you use, and you can define many examples (methods) as you want:

 ```ruby